-No matter what blog post idea you run with, just remember that consistent content is key.
+No matter what blog post idea you run with, just remember that consistent content is key in digital marketing.
 Your posts can be short.
-Just try to keep them coming every month or couple of weeks!
-Once they’re up, share them on social media and in your e-newsletter.
-Happy blogging!
+Just try to keep them

 So what target keywords should you include in your blog post?
 Find out with our simple and effective guide, How to Do Keyword Research